 3. Discuss any concerns ahead of time with your partner

-Some of the ways you can start working now to try and prevent some of these obstacles is to:
+Some of the ways you can start working now to try and prevent some of these obstacles are to:

 - Make sure you’re on the same page with one another (who will handle finances? who will handle household chores? if mom is breastfeeding, can partner take over making meals? — things like that)